pengyllis/PinguReset/README.md

 An automatic resetter for single instance Minecraft speedrunning, requiring the Atum and WorldPreview mods.
 **RUNS THAT USE THIS WILL BE UNVERIFIABLE**

+*Important: only supports fullscreen (this is a bug)*

 ## Roadmap (soon™)

+- fix the various bugs and compatibility issues
 - improve checks for water and sand
 - maybe change screenshot library, for wayland compatibility
 - manual selecting of seeds